bio-phys/trimem/README.md

 mc_app run --conf inp.conf --restart 0
 ```
 By setting `output_format = xyz`, a plain ascii xyz-coordinate trajectory
 is written instead of a series of vtk unstructured-grid files.
+As an
+alternative, the 'xdmf' format provides output for mesh trajectories
+with hdf5 storage.